Kayto/RAMBOard-2_C/Software/3ddrivecalc/README.md

-#### Work in progress
+### Work in progress

-Attempting to convert and compile original TASM code.

-1. disassembly
+In my attempts to explore some additional uses for the RAMBOard, I came across the drive code examples on codebase64.

+One of which provided a use of the 1541 to undertake program calculations for a nice looking graphics demo.

+Currently I am trying to convert and compile original TASM code.
+The aim is to have some working source code that I can use as a playground to mess around with memory locations and sizing within the 1541 and RAMBOard.

+First problem to solve is getting a workable source.

+#### Source code

+1. Original folder contains original soyrce and prg
 2. My hand corrections for TASM to KickASS - compiles but runs with errors
+3. My hand corrections for TASM within C64Studio - build fails on error below

 Error relates to the drive code address as follows;